employment dispute arbitration in Elmira, New York 14904

 Arbitration Battle in Elmira: The Case of Harper vs. Dalton Tech

-It was late spring in 2023 when Jamie Harper, a software engineer with five years at Dalton Tech, a mid-sized tech firm in Elmira, New York 14904, found herself at an impasse.
+It was late spring in 2023 when the claimant, a software engineer with five years at a local employer, a mid-sized tech firm in Elmira, New York 14904, found herself at an impasse.
 After a promising start at the company, things soured when Harper was passed over for a promotion in favor of a less experienced colleague.
 Believing this to be unjust and discriminatory, she filed a formal complaint that eventually escalated to arbitration.

 The dispute centered around a $25,000 annual raise and a position upgrade that Harper had been promised verbally during her 2022 performance review.
-However, Dalton Tech maintained that the promotion was contingent on meeting certain “team leadership” milestones, which they argued Harper had not sufficiently demonstrated.
-The tension built over months, with formal mediation sessions failing to produce a resolution.
+However, the claimant maintained that the promotion was contingent on meeting certain team leadership” milestones, which they argued Harper had not sufficiently demonstrated.
+The tension built over months, at a local employertion sessions failing to produce a resolution.

 By August 2023, both parties agreed to binding arbitration under the New York State Employment Dispute Arbitration rules.
 Arbitrator Linda M. Carver, a retired judge with 20 years of experience in employment cases, was appointed.
 Over three days in October at a conference center in downtown Elmira, both sides presented their evidence.
 Harper testified about her consistent high-performance evaluations and her leadership on several key projects.
 Dalton Tech’s HR representative highlighted missed deadlines on cross-department initiatives and cited anonymous peer feedback indicating difficulties in team communication.